austinbenincasa/PiFiHacker/README.md

 # PiFiHacker

 Is a python 2.7 CLI program developed to penetrate wifi networks.
-PiFiHacker stands up a Evil Twin used to decieve a unsuspecting victim.
+PiFiHacker stands up a Evil Twin Access Point which is used to decieve a unsuspecting victim network.
 The tool is currently only been tested on Ubuntu 16.04 using python 2.7.
 May work on other linux distros but is not compatiable with Windows.

 ### Example Commands:
 - show-netifaces